luckydonald/telejson/README.md

 ``` sh
 git remote set-url origin https://github.com/luckydonald/telejson.git
 ```

-Modified version of Telegram-CLI, which sends you the events as json.

 You provide the ip/port you are listening for new messages with the -s switch:
 For example: ```telegram-cli -s 127.0.0.1:4458```